 It is the responsibility of the operator to demonstrate that every reasonable effort has been made to avoid the need for a dispensation.

-Requests for curfew dispensations at Adelaide Airport should be made to the Department on telephone number 02 6274 6998 or email email@example.com.
-All calls to this number, also used for Sydney, Coolangatta and Essendon airport curfew dispensation requests, are received by an answering service and immediately diverted to a duty officer of the Department responsible for handling dispensation requests.
+Requests for curfew dispensations at Adelaide Airport should be made to the department of Infrastructure, Transport, Regional Development, Communications and the Arts by telephone at 02 6274 6998 and via email at email@example.com.
+All calls to this number, also used for Sydney, Gold Coast and Essendon Fields airport curfew dispensation requests, are received by an answering service and diverted to a duty officer of the department responsible for handling dispensation requests.

 The duty officer will contact the person seeking the dispensation, make a decision on the request and advise the aircraft operator of the decision.
-If appropriate, the duty officer will also advise Airservices Australia's Air Traffic Services at Adelaide Airport of the dispensation request and decision at the earliest practicable time.
+If appropriate, the duty officer will also advise Airservices Australia of the dispensation request and decision at the earliest practicable time.

-The Act does not require that a dispensation be granted in writing, however, a written record of the dispensation request, together with the reasons for refusing or granting it, will be made.
+The Regulations do not require a dispensation be granted in writing, however, a written record of the dispensation request, together with the reasons for refusing or granting it, will be made and tabled in Parliament.